jomokse/OrderProcessingConsoleDemo/README.md

 # OrderProcessingDemo

-This is a simple .NET console application that demonstrates the **value of software testing** by showcasing different types of automated tests:
+This is a simple .NET console application that demonstrates the **value of software testing** by showcasing different types of automated tests with xUnit:

 - ✅ **Unit tests**
 - ✅ **Integration tests**